 I can’t overemphasize the importance of doing the actual shooting.
-Factory drop tables are very accurate these days, but they’re not Real Life, and you need to find out what Real Life consists of.
+Factory drop tables are very accurate these days, but they’re not Real Life, and you need to find out what Real Life consists of if you want to sight in your rifle properly.
 Also, unless you’ve put in some trigger time, when the moment comes to shoot for meat, whatever you think you know will go right out of your head.
 And, you need to figure out how to compensate for wind, and its insane little brother, mirage.
-I can now can shoot well enough that I can put 18 out of 20 shots in a 6-inch circle at 600 yards.
+I can now shoot well enough that I can put 18 out of 20 shots in a 6-inch circle at 600 yards.
 But it took me six summers of intensive shooting, and who knows how many thousands of rounds of ammunition.

 There are no shortcuts here; there’s nothing you can buy that’s going to guarantee your success past 300 yards.
 Absent putting in the practice time, you might as well throw rocks.

 How to Read Targets When Sighting In a Rifle